keijiro/Skinner/README.md

 This *Skinner source* will override the skinned mesh renderer and then use it to convert vertex data. **Note that this character will disappear from the scene,** because it will be exclusively used for vertex conversion.
-If it has to keep visible, another instance of the same character should be added to the scene as a substitution.
+If it has to stay visible, another instance of the same character should be added to the scene as a substitution.